CRISPR-Cas is user-friendly, affordable, and can target multiple genome sites simultaneously, making it a highly successful genome editing tool.

 Compared to other genome editing techniques, CRISPR-Cas is relatively easy to use, it is cost-effective and importantly, it offers the opportunity to target multiple genome sites in parallel.
 These unique features have made so far the success of this new genome editing tool (6).

 CRISPR-Cas systems in nature

 Figure 1.
 CRISPR-Cas system is organized in three stages.
 First, the invading DNA is incorporated into the host genome in the form of a protospacers, interspaced between CRISP repeats.
 In the second stage, the crRNA is expressed.
-In the third stage, the ribonucleoprotein complex formed by crRNA and Cas nuclease(s) cleaves and destroys the invading DNA (18)
+In the third stage, the ribonucleoprotein complex formed by crRNA and Cas nuclease(s) cleaves and destroys the invading DNA (modified from 17).

 CRISPR RNAs interact with Cas nucleases in different ways, depending on the CRISPR-Cas system.

 Three main types of CRISPR-Cas systems are observed in nature.
 In type I and III, pre-crRNAs are processed by dedicated Cas nucleases into mature crRNAs, each of which assembles with Cas nucleases into a multi-Cas protein complex that targets the invading DNA.
 In type II, each mature crRNA assembles into a two-RNA complex with a transactivating-RNA (tracr-RNA).
 This dual-RNA complex then binds a Cas nuclease to form a ribonucleoprotein complex, which cleaves the invading DNA (8).
 CRISPR-Cas type II has been extensively studied and it was implemented in 2012 as a novel biotechnological tool aimed to genome editing (8).